Stifel gives CEO 23 percent pay hike to $7 million

-(Reuters) - Ronald Kruszewski, the chief executive of brokerage firm Stifel Financial Corp (SF.N), received $6.99 million in cash and stock awards in 2012, according to the St. Louis-based company’s annual proxy filing on Friday.
+April 26 (Reuters) - Ronald Kruszewski, the chief executive of brokerage firm Stifel Financial Corp, received $6.99 million in cash and stock awards in 2012, according to the St. Louis-based company’s annual proxy filing on Friday.

 The 23 percent jump in pay from 2011 included $2.3 million in cash and the rest in stock awards.
 Kruszewski, whose base salary of $200,000 has not changed since he joined Stifel in 1997, owns $6.3 million of the company’s shares and another $6.9 million of stock that has not yet vested.